redboltz/async_mqtt/tutorial/sl_coro.md

 See https://www.boost.org/doc/html/boost_asio/overview/composition/coroutine.html

 It is convenient but a little tricky.
 Due to switch-case based, there are some restrictions especially define local variables.
-If you can use C++20 coroutine, I recommend use it.
+If you can use [C++20 coroutine](cpp20_coro.md), I recommend use it.

+stackless coroutine can avoid deeply nested callbacks.
+The code becomes easy to read.

 ## Prepare your application class